Crusader states: Levant

 Turkic migration permeated the Middle East from the 9th century.
 Muslim border raiders captured unconverted Turkic nomads in the Central Asian borderlands and sold them to Islamic leaders who used them as slave soldiers.
 These were known as ghilman or mamluk and were emancipated when converted to Islam.
 Mamluks were valued primarily because the link of their prospects to a single master generated extreme loyalty.
 In the context of Middle Eastern politics this made them more trustworthy than relatives.
 Eventually, some mamluk descendants climbed the Muslim hierarchy to become king makers or even dynastic founders.

-In the mid-11th century, a minor clan of Oghuz Turks named Seljuks, after the warlord Saljūq from Transoxiana, had expanded through Khurasan, Iran, and on to Baghdad.
-There, Saljūq's grandson Tughril was granted the title sultan—'power' in Arabic—by the Abbasid Caliph.
+In the mid-11th century, a minor clan of Oghuz Turks named Seljuks after the warlord Saljūq from Transoxiana, had expanded through Khurasan and on to Baghdad.
+There, Saljūq's grandson Tughril I was granted the title sultan—'power' in Arabic—by the Abbasid caliph.
 The caliphs kept their legitimacy and prestige, but the sultans held political power.
 Seljuk success was achieved by extreme violence.
-It brought disruptive nomadism to the sedentary society of the Levant, and set a pattern followed by other nomadic Turkic clans such as the Danishmendids and the Artuqids.
-The Great Seljuk Empire was decentralised, polyglot, and multi-national.
+It brought disruptive nomadism to the sedentary society of the Levant and set a pattern followed by other nomadic Turkic clans such as the Danishmendids and the Artuqids.
+The Seljuk Empire was decentralised, polyglot, and multi-national.
 A junior Seljuk ruling a province as an appanage was titled malik, Arabic for king.